anopheles-genomic-surveillance/selection-atlas/README.md

 With the selection-atlas environment activated, copy workflow outputs to GCS:

 ```
-gcloud storage rsync -r -u build/ gs://vo_selection_atlas_dev_us_central1/build/
+gcloud storage rsync -r -u results/ gs://vo_selection_atlas_dev_us_central1/results/
 ```

 To restore outputs from a previous workflow run to your local filesystem:

 ```
-gcloud storage rsync -r -u gs://vo_selection_atlas_dev_us_central1/build/ build/
+gcloud storage rsync -r -u gs://vo_selection_atlas_dev_us_central1/results/ results/
-find build -type f -exec touch {} +
+find results -type f -exec touch {} +
 ```

 ## Running the site workflow

-The site workflow will use the outputs from the analysis-workflow and build all of the content for the selection atlas website.
+The site workflow will use the outputs from the analysis-workflow and compile all of the content for the selection atlas website.
 To run this workflow:

 ```
 MGEN_SHOW_PROGRESS=0 snakemake -c1 --snakefile workflow/site.smk